Ranjit-Singh-Dhunna/gsheets-invoice-automation/README.md

 ## 🎥 Demo

-Watch the full walkthrough of the system in action:
+Watch the full walkthrough of the system in action(Trigger frequency is 1 minute):

 <p align="center">